basti/icebergist.com/source/_posts/2015-11-13-create-and-extract-archives-using-tar-and-gzip.markdown

 ---

-One of the simple tasks is creating and extracting files using `tar` and `gzip`.
+One of the simplest tasks is creating and extracting files using `tar` and `gzip`.
 Yet for most new developers this is a daunting task.
-Here is a quick overview how to use `tar` and `gzip`.

 These days `tar` is mostly used to simply combine a few files into a single file and then `gzip` is used to compress that file.

-Here's how to create and compress an archive:
+Here is a quick overview how to use `tar` and `gzip` to create and compress an archive:

 ```sh
 # archive individual files